 Adjunctive diagnostic tool for serum thyroglobin (Tg) testing with or without radioiodine imaging in the follow-up of patients with well-differentiated thyroid cancer.
 Adjunctive treatment for radioiodine ablation of thyroid tissue remnants in patients who have undergone a near-total or total thyroidectomy for well-differentiated thyroid cancer and who do not have evidence of metastatic thyroid cancer.

 ≥16yrs: Give by IM inj into the buttock.
 0.9mg, followed by a second 0.9mg injection 24 hours later.
-For radioiodine imaging or remnant ablation, give radioiodine 24 hours after the final thyrogen injection.
+For radioiodine imaging or remnant ablation, give radioiodine 24 hours after the second Thyrogen injection.

 <16yrs: not established.